Convex regularization in statistical inverse learning problems: Introduction

 We emphasize that we do not prove minimax-optimality of our results and, in particular, no lower bounds are derived.
 However, we point out that similar techniques can lead to minimax-optimal rates in inverse problems when considered against suitable source conditions \cite{weidling2020optimal, burger2018large}.

 Our methodology has close connections to the reproducing kernel methods, which is a popular field with a vast body of literature.
-Let us note that connections of kernel regression methods to inverse problems methodology were first studied in \cite{de2006discretization, vito2005learning, gerfo2008spectral} and the line of research has since become widely popular.
+Let us note that connections of kernel regression methods to regularization theory were first studied in \cite{de2006discretization, vito2005learning, gerfo2008spectral} and the line of research has since become widely popular.
 Early work on upper rates of convergence in a reproducing kernel Hilbert space was carried out by Smale and Cucker in \cite{cucker2002best}, where they utilized a covering number technique.
 After the initial success, there has been a long line of subsequent work \cite{vito2005learning, smale2005shannon, smale2007learning, bauer2007regularization, yao2007early, caponnetto2007optimal} providing convergence rates comparable to \cite{blanchard2018optimal}.
-For a brief overview on relevant convergence rate literature, see \cite{Muecke2017}.
+Let us also point out that there is an avenue of research \cite{mendelson2010regularization, steinwart2009optimal} considering penalties of type $R(f) = \frac 1p \norm{f}_X^p$.
+Notice that the notion of convergence in the usual learning context and the inverse problem setting is different and are not directly comparable: in learning theory the convergence rates are derived in $L^2(\mu)$ norm, where $\mu$ is the unknown sampling measure generating data points.
+However, since the solution and data space, i.e. $X$ and $Y$, differ for the inverse problem, it is natural to consider modes of convergence in $X$.
+For a related discussion and brief overview on relevant convergence rate literature, see \cite{Muecke2017}.

 In terms of inverse learning problems, we mention that Tikhonov regularization of non-linear inverse problems is considered in \cite{rastogi2019convergence} and adaptive parameter choice rules are studied in \cite{lu2020balancing}.
 Moreover, for distributed learning of inverse problems, see \cite{guo2017learning} and references therein.